wasit7/myocr/README.md

 ## Train

 The demo notebook provide retrain process.
-Note that you need to run Label Studio before retaining.
+1. you need to run Label Studio before retaining.

 ```
 docker-compose up
 ```
+2. create task in the notebook
+3. your label tasks are in http://localhost:8080/